heyjaywilson/swift-examples/Posts/functions/P1functions.md

 ---
-title: Functions in Swift
+title: Functions in Swift Part 1
 published: false
 description: This post is going to explain what a function is and how to use it.
 tags: swift
 canonical_url: https://blog.appsbymw.com/posts/functions-in-swift
 series: Swift Basics
 ---
-# Functions
+# Functions in Swift Part 1

 This post is going to explain what a function is and how to use it.

-There is a Swift Playground with examples in this post.
-It can be found at [this link](https://github.com/maeganjwilson/swift-examples/tree/master/Playgrounds/ComputedProperties.playground).
-Feel free to copy the files or clone the entire [repo](https://github.com/maeganjwilson/swift-examples), but the repo has more than just this post's sample code.
+It is a basic look at the parts of a function.
+More detail will be given in other posts.

 ## Topics covered in this post
 - [What is a Function](#what-is-a-function)